 “We may assume that people with mental health problems die of “unnatural causes” like suicide, overdoses and accidents, but they’re much more likely to die of the same things as everyone else: cancer, heart disease, stroke, diabetes and respiratory problems.
 Those with serious mental illness are more likely to struggle with homelessness, poverty and social isolation.
 They have higher rates of obesity, physical inactivity and tobacco use.
 Nearly half don’t receive treatment, and for those who do, there’s often a long delay.”

-Poor mental health is bad for the economy as well as for the person
+Poor mental health is bad for the economy

 To differing extents, we have specialised healthcare services to administer specific treatments for specific physical and mental health conditions.
 These are, in most cases, more effective now than at any time in human history.
 But when it comes to helping the person, I wonder how much progress we’ve made: